lightninglabs/lightning-dev-site/tutorial/03-rpc-client.md

 ### Playing with gRPC

-To get a hang of the API documentation, try running a slightly more complex command like `GetChanInfo`, which requires passing in some parameters.
+To get a hang of the RPC documentation, try running a slightly more complex command like `GetChanInfo`, which requires passing in some parameters.
 The API docs are not yet complete, but you can refer to the [RPC documentation in lnd](https://github.com/lightningnetwork/lnd/blob/master/lnrpc/rpc.proto).

 Hint: look at the `GetChanInfo` object and the associated requests and